phax/ph-parent-pom/README.md

 * v2.0.7 - work in progress
     * Updated to dependency-check-maven 10.0.4
     * Updated to jdepend-maven-plugin 2.1
+    * Updated to forbiddenapis 3.8
-    * Updated to JUnit 5.11.1
+    * Updated to JUnit 5.11.2
     * Updated to license-maven-plugin 4.6
     * Updated to maven-checkstyle-plugin 3.5.0
     * Updated to maven-dependency-plugin 3.8.0
     * Updated to maven-deploy-plugin 3.1.3
-    * Updated to maven-failsafe-plugin 3.5.0
+    * Updated to maven-failsafe-plugin 3.5.1
-    * Updated to maven-gpg-plugin 3.2.6
+    * Updated to maven-gpg-plugin 3.2.7
     * Updated to maven-install-plugin 3.1.3
     * Updated to maven-jarsigner-plugin 3.1.0
-    * Updated to maven-javadoc-plugin 3.10.0
+    * Updated to maven-javadoc-plugin 3.10.1
     * Updated to maven-jxr-plugin 3.5.0
     * Updated to maven-plugin-plugin 3.15.0
     * Updated to maven-pmd-plugin 3.25.0
     * Updated to maven-project-info-reports-plugin 3.7.0
     * Updated to maven-site-plugin 3.20.0
-    * Updated to maven-surefire-plugin 3.5.0
+    * Updated to maven-surefire-plugin 3.5.1
-    * Updated to maven-surefire-report-plugin 3.5.0
+    * Updated to maven-surefire-report-plugin 3.5.1
     * Updated to ph-csscompress-maven-plugin 7.0.3
     * Updated to SLF4J 2.0.16
     * Updated to spotbugs-maven-plugin 4.8.6.4